 Charlotte joined the CWC team as a fellow in the fall of 2017.
 She began her fellowship year in Visalia, where she engaged in community-facing advocacy and engagement work.
-In the spring, Charlotte will be based in the Sacramento office, where she will advance both quantitative and qualitative research and support media engagement on the senate bill (SB 623) which would ensure sustainable funding for safe, clean, and affordable drinking water solutions.
+In Sacramento, Charlotte is working to advance both quantitative and qualitative research and support media engagement on the senate bill (SB 623) which would ensure sustainable funding for safe, clean, and affordable drinking water solutions.

 Charlotte’s fellowship year at Community Water Center is supported by the Gordon Grand Fellowship, awarded to a Yale University graduating senior whose “proven character and personal capacity to contribute to the lives of others” positions them for “leadership in the world of business or public affairs.”

 Sacramento Office, (916) 706-3346